moosetechnology/moosetechnology.github.io/_drafts/2023-07-13-parametric.md

 public class ParametricClass2<Z> extends ParametricClass<String, Integer, Integer, Z>
 ```

-The Second ParametricClass has one ParameterType, so the class is generic.
-The four parameters (T, V, K, Z) has each one concretisation (String, Integer, Integer, Z).
+The second ParametricClass has one ParameterType, so the class is generic.
+The four parameters (T, V, K, Z) have each a concretization (String, Integer, Integer, Z).
 Even if Z is still a ParameterType.

-ParametricClass2 has for superclass ParametricClass which has for generic Entity ParametricClass with 4 ParameterTypes.
+ParametricClass2 has for superclass ParametricClass which has for generic entity ParametricClass with 4 ParameterTypes.

 ## Generic method